xcore/sw_avb/README.rst

 Firmware Overview
 =================

-This is an implementation of the AVB transport stream protocol carrying audio data.
-It includes a PTP time server to provide a stable wallclock reference and clock recovery to synchronize listener audio to talker audio codecs.
-It also includes implementations of the Stream Reservation Protocol for conveying AVB stream reservation information through 802.1 network infrastructure.
+This firmware is a reference endpoint implementation of Audio Video Bridging protocols for XMOS silicon.
+It includes a PTP time server to provide a stable wallclock reference and clock recovery to synchronise listener audio to talker audio codecs.
+The Stream Reservation Protocol is used to reserve bandwidth through 802.1 network infrastructure.

 Known Issues
 ============

-* The listener does not respond to the withdrawal of a talker advertise message

 Support
 =======